 Without the device, the average score of the exam was 2.5 out of 10, or 6 out of 10 if the participants used magnified glasses to help them.
 However, with the assistance of the MyEye the group average immediately improved to 9.5 out of 10, and even further improved after a week of using the device.
 Though this first study contained few participants to evaluate efficiency, future tests with an increased study size will further gage the improvement the device has.

-Advanced technology and innovations are found at the forefront of many medical manufacturers designs in order to provide the best solutions to patients in need.
+Advanced technology is found at the forefront of many medical manufacturers designs in order to provide the best solutions to patients in need.
 Eclipse Automation’s extensive experience in the health sciences industry not only provides clients with custom turn-key solutions for any size projects, but also ensures advanced product quality, patient safety and optimized operations.